 To make the sauce stand out, you’ll need a good ratio of ingredients that results in a well-balanced flavour and the desired consistency.
 Here is my formula:

-- ½ tbsp dark soy sauce.
+- ½ tablespoon dark soy sauce.
 It’s for an appetizing brown look.

-- 2 tbsp oyster sauce.
+- 2 tablespoon oyster sauce.
 If your diet limits you on seafood, try the vegetarian version of oyster sauce which is known as “mushroom vegetarian stir-fry sauce”.

-- ¼ tsp ground white pepper.
+- ¼ teaspoon ground white pepper.
 Black pepper works too.

 - 1 pinch salt